Appdynamics/appd-exts-commons/README.md

 ### metrics.xml
 This is an optional file to define the metrics and their properties for a given extension artifact.
-More about [Metric and Metric Types](#Metric and Metric Types) later.
+More about [Metric Types and Metric Transformers](#Metric and Metric Types) later.

 A new extension should be developed by extending the ABaseMonitor class.
 For eg.